Alfresco/docs-alfresco/sap/latest/install/index.md

 Below are the environment/software prerequisites for installing and using the SAP Connector.

-## General requirements
+### General requirements

-* A valid license for SAP Connector is required.
+* A valid license for SAP Connector.
 * Both systems, Content Services and SAP, must be available in the same network, or connected through a VPN.
+* Access to the [SAP Support Portal](https://support.sap.com/){:target="_blank"} to download the native libraries of the SAP Java Connector for your current system architecture.

 ### SAP requirements